 The White Horse – Welton Village – Northamptonshire

 Recent research has shown that over 30 pubs a week are calling time on last orders with the closures worst in the rural areas of Britain.
-Because of the continuing coronvirus lock down our pubs are going to need our support more than ever.
+Because of the continuing lock downs our pubs are going to need all of our support more than ever.
 There are many other reasons why our village pubs continue to close so it is very encouraging when you come across a pub which is thriving within its local community during this difficult climate.

 The White Horse can be found in the beautiful village of Welton which is located amongst the gently rolling limestone hills which characterise this part of the Northamptonshire Uplands.
 The village takes its name from the Old English meaning Well or spring and Ton the Saxon word for a village.

 Welton village is located 2.6 miles (4.2 km) north of the nearest town Daventry.
 It is 13 miles (21 km) west-north west of Northampton, 9 miles (14 km) south east of Rugby and 78 miles (126 km) north-west of London.
 The village is 1 mile (1.6 km) off the A361 that runs between Daventry and Crick where the M1 junction 18 gives access to the national motorway network north and south.
 The Grand Union canal passes very close to the south side of the village and the The White Horse receives many visitors who have moored down on the canal.